 The laser treatment room was clean and clutter free.
 Discussion with Ms Traynor evidenced that appropriate procedures were in place for the decontamination of equipment between use.
 Hand washing facilities were available and adequate supplies of personal protective equipment (PPE) were provided.
-It was noted that the waste receptacle in the laser treatment room was not pedal operated nor had a lid.
-This was discussed with Ms Traynor who gave assurances that this matter would be addressed.
-Following the inspection, RQIA received confirmation that this matter and been addressed.
-As dicussed previously in section 5.2.1 RQIA received confirmation following the inspection that IPC training had been renewed by authorised operators.
+As discussed previously, authorised operators had up to date training in IPC.